Privacy Information for Event Participants

 Dear participants,

-In accordance with the provisions of Articles 13, 14, and 21 of the General Data Protection Regulation (GDPR), we hereby inform you about the processing of your personal data as well as your rights under data protection law in this regard.
-The specific data processed and the manner in which it is used depend largely on the requested or agreed-upon services.
+In accordance with Articles 13, 14, and 21 of the General Data Protection Regulation (GDPR), we hereby inform you about the processing of your personal data and your related data protection rights.
+The specific data processed and the manner in which it is used depend primarily on the services requested or agreed upon.
 To ensure that you are fully informed about the processing of your personal data in connection with the performance of a contract or the implementation of pre-contractual measures, please take note of the following information.

 Math2Market GmbH